pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedWithGitRepo.md

     | [PingCentral](https://localhost:9022) | <ul><li>URL: [https://localhost:9022](https://localhost:9022)</li><li>Username: administrator</li><li>Password: 2Federate</li></ul> |
     | Apache Directory Studio for PingDirectory |<ul> <li>LDAP Port: 1636</li><li>LDAP BaseDN: dc=example,dc=com</li><li>Root Username: cn=administrator</li><li>Root Password: 2FederateM0re</li></ul> |

-1. When you no longer want to run the stack, you can either stop or remove it.
+1. When you no longer want to run the stack, you can either stop or remove it:

-    Choose from:

-    * To stop the running stack without removing any of the containers, associated Docker networks, or volumes, enter:
+    * To stop the running stack without removing any of the containers, associated Docker networks, or volumes, run:

         ```sh
         docker-compose stop
         ```

-    * To stop the stack and remove all of the containers and associated Docker networks (volumes are still preserved), enter:
+    * To stop the stack and remove the containers and associated Docker networks (volumes are still preserved), run:

         ```sh
         docker-compose down
         ```
 ## Next Steps

-Now that you have deployed a set of our product images using the provided profiles, you can move on to deployments using server profiles that more closely reflect use cases to be explored.
+Now that you have deployed a set of our product images using the provided profiles, you can move on to deployments using configurations that more closely reflect use cases to be explored.

 Options for this exploration include: